mtnfog/entitydb/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-For commercial licenses contact support@mtnfog.com or visit http://www.mtnfog.com.
+For proprietary licenses please contact support@mtnfog.com or visit http://www.mtnfog.com.